 - Pedagogical models for e-learning

-The seventh eLearning Conference at Metropolitan University has once again put a spotlight on one of the most important topics when it comes to studying, because education has been considered a two-way process for a very long time, involving the students in various online methods.
+The Tenth eLearning Conference at Metropolitan University has once again put a spotlight on one of the most important topics when it comes to studying, because education has been considered a two-way process for a very long time, involving the students in various online methods.
 Study programs are tailored to the needs of an individual, while combined methods of studying and online learning in companies are slowly becoming a part to our educational system and will be more available in the future.
-Therefore, the eLearning Conference dealt with different features of technical concept and design of this study method, as well as its pedagogical and psychological aspects, and held a roundtable on the topic “Pedagogical models for e-learning.”
+Therefore, the eLearning Conference dealt with different features of technical concept and design of this study method, as well as its pedagogical and psychological aspects, and held a roundtable on the topic “Legal aspects of eLearning”